 The last point is severely underrated in my opinion, as a company’s marketing and our consumption habits are an important part of sustainability.
 It’s not sustainable to promote or buy tons of clothes that you don’t really need, even if they were made ethically and sustainably.
 This is a common misconception about sustainable fashion.

 When it comes to fashion, “ethical” and “sustainable” are generally umbrella terms to mean that the company treats their workers well and minimizes environmental impact throughout the production process.
-These two terms are used pretty interchangeably, though they technically mean different things.
+These two terms are used pretty interchangeably, though they mean different things.
 That said, I don’t think a company can truly be ethical without considering the environmental impact, and likewise, a company can’t be sustainable without considering the human impact.
 I used to think it was good that these were used interchangeably, but it may actually be best to make the distinction as I see too many “sustainable” companies that aren’t ethical.

 What is Greenwashing?